reglue4php/contracts4dom/README.md

-# contracts4dom
-PHP - Document Object Model abstraction.
+# PHP - Document Object Model abstraction.
+This repository contains only interfaces.

+An implementation can be found at *[dom](https://github.com/reglue4php/dom)*